Exploring Global Health Challenges

 The Grand Challenges Program is a collaboration involving the Princeton Environmental Institute,

 the School of Engineering and Applied Science, and the Woodrow Wilson School of Public and International Affairs.

-The Center for Health and Wellbeing administers the Health Grand Challenge.
+The Center for Health and Wellbeing administers the Global Health Program.